PHDevsConnect/phdevsdir/README.md

 - Install Postman (Google Chrome Required) https://chrome.google.com/webstore/detail/postman/fhbjgbiflinjbdggehcddcbncdddomop?hl=en or Download the [Desktop Client](http://getpostman.com)
 - Launch the app from chrome://apps
 - Paste the app link in the url bar, set the request method (POST, GET, PUT, UPDATE, etc)
+- Make sure to set a Content-Type to applicaiton/json or an encoded form
+- Insert Keys matching the API's params alongside your values
 - Hit "send"